8-4-4 Curriculum in Kenya: 2-6-6-3 Educational system

-The first cohort of students under the Competency Based Curriculum to transition from Upper primary to junior High School will join in early 2023.
+The first cohort of students under the Competency Based Curriculum to transition from Upper primary to junior High School joined in early 2023.
 The government has been constructing more classrooms in existing secondary schools across the country to accommodate the junior high learners.

 Early Years Education

 Early education includes pre-primary and lower primary education that will take five years.
 The five years will consist of two years of pre-primary and three years of lower primary school education.
 In the two years of primary educations, schools will offer language, mathematical, environmental, psychomotor and creative, and religious education activities.
 When it comes to lower primary education, schools will offer subjects such as Literacy, Kiswahili Language including the Kenya Sign Language in order to be inclusive of deaf students, English Language, Indigenous Language, Mathematical, Environmental, Hygiene and Nutrition, Religious Education and Movement and creative Activities.